Last Updated on Samuel Franklinby

 Idleon Mage Build

 Creating your Mage in Idleon follows a familiar pattern to the other game classes with accuracy always being a priority for you to reach 100% chance to hit for the current monster you are fighting against.
 In the case of Mages this is the Agility (AGI) stat that you’ll primarily obtain from talent points and then support this with weapon power to boost your damage.
-While wisdom (WIS) does boost your effectiveness at chopping down the various trees you’ll encounter (that each give their own type of wood) it’s best reserved for a focused woodcutting build instead.
+While wisdom (WIS) does boost your effectiveness at chopping down the various trees you’ll encounter (that each give their own type of wood) it’s best reserved for a focused woodcutting build instead or once you’ve already maxed out your other damage talents.

 The below levelling guide is intended for new players who don’t have a large pool of other account wide buffs applying to their Mage character and need to maximise their damage for progression.
 It provides a general order of focusing your talent build but cannot take into account the specifics of everyone’s account.
 For this reason data focused professional Idleon player looking to min-max should always be spending points in talents a single point at a time and determining the effect on your damage through the player stat window as the best single point investment can change overtime, particularly as you move into W2 and beyond.

-Tab 1 skills for your Mage build should be considered as follows:
+Tab 1 skills for your Mage build should be considered as follows in terms of priority:

 - Quickness Boots: Your main source of agility when playing as a Mage placing points here when you need more accuracy should always be a focus.
-You can expect to need around 45 on fresh accounts to defeat the first boss and be able to take your next job advancement in W2.
-With this goal in mind placing points into this talent only as necessary for your current goal will ensure an efficient mix between accuracy and damage.
+You can expect to need around 35 on fresh accounts to defeat the first boss and be able to take your next job advancement in W2.
+With this goal in mind placing points into this talent only as necessary while you progress through the game maps will ensure an efficient mix between accuracy and damage at all stages.

 - Overclocked Energy: The first 30 points here are guaranteed to offer you more value than Gilded Sword as each of these levels offers at least 1% damage boost per every power of 10 Max MP and you’ll have more than 10 MP.
-Talent point investment after level 30 come down to how much mana your character currently has so you’ll need to observe in the talent detail window for this skill what % each point is actually worth to your Mage.
-There is nothing wrong with just moving to Gilded Sword at this point though for the casual Idleon player who doesn’t want to do this as the difference is negligible.
+Talent point investment after level 30 comes down to how much mana your character currently has so you’ll need to observe in the talent detail window for this skill what % each point is actually worth to your Mage.
+There is nothing wrong with just moving to Gilded Sword at this point though for the casual Idleon player who doesn’t want to do this as the difference is negligible and in no time at all you’ll find yourself with more talent points than you know what to do with.

 - Gilded Sword: Consistently gives a 1% boost to your damage so placing any remaining points here until you get your class promotion is the way to go for boosting your Mage damage output.
-Similar to Sharpened Axe you will eventually max this at higher character levels.
+Similar to Sharpened Axe you will eventually max this at higher character levels once you have enough talent points.

 - Idle Casting: A powerful talent once you obtain the initial ones noted above as it provides a boost to your AFK gains.
 Obtaining this after you reach some of the key breakpoints noted above you can begin investing here to turn that foundation into better gains.
-This will generally occur around the time you take your first subclass in W2 although will depend on the speed you progress and how much skilling you do as this also provides talent points to invest.
-50 in this skill is a good initial objective before you consider other talent options due to diminishing returns.
+This will generally occur around the time you take your first subclass in W2 although will depend on the speed you progress and how much skilling you do as this also provides additional talent points to invest.
+50 in this skill is a good initial objective before you consider other talent options due to diminishing returns per point spent here.

-Tab 2 skills for your Mage build should be considered as follows:
+Tab 2 skills for your Mage build should be considered as follows in terms of priority:

 - Energy Bolt: An important 1 point investment upon becoming a Mage this will give you a solid active and AFK bonus that hits enemies hard while boosting your gains.
-You will come back and max this later point for point with Mini Firebolt but to start increase this to level 1 only and place it on your attack bar.
+You will come back later for further talent investment (recommended 50) with Mini Firebolt but to start increase this to level 1 only and place it on your attack bar.

-- Mini Firebolt: Similar to the above invest 1 point into your Mini Firebolt and then come back later to this fire based active attack.
+- Mini Firebolt: Similar to the above invest 1 point into your Mini Firebolt and then come back later to this fire based active attack (also recommended 50)